Brood interruption: control of Varroa mites

 The developmental cycles of Varroa destructor and the honey bee are closely linked.
 Since the emergence of the varroa mite in Europe in the early 1980s, numerous chemical treatments have been recommended and applied to control varroosis.
 Residues of synthetic chemicals and persistent compounds have accumulated in beeswax over the years, contributing to the selection of varroa populations with increased resistance.
 It is therefore possible to manage varroa populations by intervening in the bee’s developmental cycle.
 Caging the queen to obtain a brood-free colony is an example of an interesting biotechnical method for controlling varroosis.

-1. Summary of a European study
+1. Summary of a European Study

 2. Introduction